 Important Note: Whenever using the S-Docs Render feature, all of your RENDER and ENDRENDER tags must be properly paired and terminated.

 S-Docs also uses AND (&&) and OR (||) in the RENDER statement, so you don't have to nest.
 A RENDER statement using AND (&&) can be leveraged to achieve logic as shown in the example below:

 Similarly, OR (||) can be used as shown in the example below:

 AND (&&) and OR (||) can be used concatenate multiple statements.
 For example:

-A similar method using the Runtime Prompt can also show a the prompt, by letting the User choose to include or to not include the block of text.
+A similar method using the Runtime Prompt can also show a prompt by letting the user choose to include or to not include the block of text.

 'CONTAINS' AND 'NOT CONTAINS' STATEMENTS

 In addition to checking for a string of quality with boolean functions, you can use 'CONTAINS' or 'NOT CONTAINS' to look for a specific string of quality.
 For example, a statement with 'CONTAINS' would look like: